 New York Café

-Budapest's New York Café is a glitzy historic coffeehouse on the ground floor of the New York Palace, a grand 1894 building that was once the local headquarters of the New York Life Insurance Company (and today home to a five-star hotel).
-The café's fame harkens back to the pre-war days, when renowned Hungarian journalists, artists, and entertainers spent raucous nights here fueled by cigarettes and alcohol.
+Budapest's New York Café is a historic coffeehouse on the ground floor of the New York Palace, a grand 1894 building and today home to a five-star hotel.
+The café's fame harks back to the pre-war days, when renowned Hungarian journalists, artists, and entertainers spent wild nights here fueled by cigarettes and alcohol.
 Countless stories of their debauchery have become part of Budapest’s collective memory.

-The space itself has had its ups and downs—during the early years of communism, in the 1950s, a sports retail store operated here, selling sneakers beneath the frescoed ceilings.
+The space itself has had its ups and downs — during the Communist era (1947-1989), in the 1950s, a sports retail store operated here, selling sneakers beneath the frescoed ceilings.
 It is thanks to a 2006 gut-renovation that the New York Café has regained its former glow: Marble columns, bronze statues, and stuccoed angels burst once again from the gilded interior.

 Today, the New York Café is a major tourist attraction, always with a line outside.
 Prices aren't exactly wallet-friendly (a cappuccino runs €10 including the mandatory service charge).
 There's a full breakfast, lunch, and dinner menu of similarly pricey Hungarian classics.
 Every day, a live band performs cabaret music between 11 a.m. and 5 p.m.
 Despite a somewhat engineered experience, you may still want to visit for a glance at Budapest's once thriving coffeehouse culture.